giry-dev/mangrove-docs/docs/general/web-app/trade/how-to-track-open-orders.md

 ---

-# How to track open and past orders
+# How to track open/past orders

 Once you've created a Market or Limit order, tracking entries will start appearing in the "Open orders" and "History" tabs at the bottom of the page.
 Here is what you can expect, based on the order type you execute.